Officials handed the House a pile of evidence for impeachment

 House officials tell NBC News that the Judiciary Committee, which is responsible for drafting articles of impeachment, is likely to take up the next stage of the process after Thanksgiving, which may include hearings of its own.

-"We could have a Judiciary hearing as early as that first week after Thanksgiving," said a senior Democratic aide familiar with internal party discussions.
+"We could have a Judiciary hearing as early as that first week after Thanksgiving," a senior Democratic aide familiar with internal party discussions said.

 The process there would be relatively quick, according to a House Democratic leadership aide.